fberkemeier/DNAscape/docs/source/installation.rst

 Installation
 ============

 Create an environment and install DNAscape.
-This is an easy tutorial.

 .. code-block:: bash